Data presented here may not be the most recent available

 The Comoros includes three islands in the Comoros Archipelago (Grande Comore, Mohéli and Anjouan) as well as many minor islets.
 Grand Comore is the largest with two volcanoes, one of which (Karthala) is very active.
 All the islands were formed by volcanic activity.

-However, the islands are unlikely to achieve production in the short and medium term owing to the difficulty of finding new markets for expensive and remote deep water gas accumulations.
+However, the Comoros have no history of drilling and production and no oil and gas exploration wells have ever been drilled on the islands or in the surrounding waters.
+The islands are unlikely to achieve production in the short and medium term owing to the difficulty of finding new markets for expensive and remote deep water gas accumulations.
 No oil or gas production has been ascribed to the Comoros by Globalshift.

 COMOROS